kattrali/fuller.li/content/pages/about.rst

 <https://twitter.com/kylefuller>`_ on twitter, and I'm `@kylef
 <https://github.com/kylef>`_ on GitHub.

-My email address is `inbox` at this site's domain.
+My email address is `kyle` at `fuller.li`.
 If you want to use PGP to speak to me, my key is `E1650558
 <http://pgp.mit.edu:11371/pks/lookup?op=get&search=0xC73A0893E1650558>`_.